'Not a buyout': Attorneys and unions urge federal workers not to resign

 One part of the letter that was clear was that employees who accepted the offer would not have to comply with return-to-office requirements.

-Many employees took that to mean if they accepted the offer, they would still be expected to work through Sept.
-30, but could continue teleworking.
+Many employees took that to mean that if they accepted the offer, they would still be expected to work through Sept.
+30 but could continue teleworking.

 Later, the agency posted an FAQ stating: "Except in rare cases determined by your agency, you are not expected to work."